2021 events / Academic Forum

 Call for papers

 Thank you for your interest in the Academic Forum.
-You can read our call for papers below or download a PDF here.
+The call for papers is now closed.
+Submitting authors will hear back from SEWF by 8 October 2021.
+You can still reference the call for papers below or download a PDF here.

 Social Enterprise World Forum, with SEWF 2021 Co-host Common Good Solutions, and our Academic Partners Saint Mary’s University Centre for leadership Excellence, Glasgow Caledonian University, Griffith University, Swinburne University of Technology and Euclid Network, are bringing together educators, academics, researchers, students and practitioners for SEWF’s first-ever virtual Academic Forum.

 The SEWF Academic Forum 2021 will focus on achieving stronger collaboration between academia and the social enterprise sector by exploring the ways through which academia can support sectoral growth.
 This Forum is about increasing the impact of research and teaching through innovation in knowledge translation, action research and boosting opportunities for work-integrated learning.
 The Forum will push participants from academia and the social enterprise sector alike to question the role of academia in supporting the growth of the social enterprise sector and furthering action and conversation about how we can collectively and collaboratively work across sectors to tackle wicked problems.